RallyTools/RallyRestToolkitForRuby/README.md

 ## Warranty

-The Rally REST API for .NET is available on an as-is basis.
+The RallyAPI gem is available on an as-is basis.

-## Support

-Rally Software does not actively maintain this toolkit.
-If you have a question or problem, we recommend posting it to Stack Overflow: http://stackoverflow.com/questions/ask?tags=rally

 ## Introduction